-- You pay qualified education expenses for yourself, your spouse, or a dependent for whom you claim an exemption on your return. - Your modified adjusted gross income (MAGI) is less. than the amount specified for your filing status. - Your filing status isn't married filing separately.
+- You pay qualified education expenses for yourself, your spouse, or a dependent. - Your modified adjusted gross income (MAGI) is less than \$97,350 (\$153,550 if married filing jointly). - Your filing status isn't married filing separately.

 Qualified U.S. savings bonds.
 A qualified U.S. savings bond is a series EE bond issued after 1989 or a series I bond.
 The bond must be issued either in your name (as the sole owner) or in the name of both you and your spouse (as co-owners).